gateway-fm/rpc-docs/apis/ethereum/eth_syncing.md

 ---
-description: >-
+description:
-  Returns an object with data about the sync status or falseif the node is fully synced.
+  Returns an object with data about the sync status or false.
 ---

 # eth_syncing

-{% hint style="success" %}
 **Note**: Your response from `eth_syncing` will likely return false because Gateway only supports nodes in production that are completed synced.
-{% endhint %}

 ### **Parameters**